Last updated on October 30, 2023

 A sauce made with much more meat mixed with tomato is what we call ragù in Italy, and which is instead known abroad as Bolognese sauce.
 There is not just one type of ragu in Italy, but the most famous one is a recipe classic of Emilia, and therefore of the regions of Central and Northern Italy: ragù alla Bolognese, known abroad as Bolognese sauce.

-bolognese sauce is the typical from Emilia: made with pancetta, ground beef, peeled tomatoes and a splash of wine.
+Bolognese sauce is the typical from Emilia: made with pancetta, ground beef, peeled tomatoes and a splash of wine.

 Unlike other Italian pasta sauces, ragù has to be cooked slowly for at least 2 to 3 hours, to absorb all the flavour.